thulieblack/thulieblack/README.md

 I'm V Thulisile Sibanda known as thulieblack.
-A self-taught Python Programmer,Techinal Writer and a Data Science enthusiast.
+A self-taught Python Programmer,Technical Writer and a Data Science enthusiast.
 Aside from programming i'm passionate about Mental Health as it is very important to have a great physical and mental well being inorder to be productive and spread positivity to others as well.

 - 🌱 I’m currently learning machine learning
 - 💬 Ask me about technical writing